Opinion polling for the 1997 United Kingdom general election

-Prior to the 1997 general election, various organisations carried out opinion polling to gauge voting intentions.
-Results of such polls are displayed in this list.

-The date range for these opinion polls is from the previous general election to the election on 1 May 1997.
+Opinion polling for the 1997 United Kingdom general election was carried out by various organisations to gauge voting intention.
+The opinion polls listed range from the previous election on 9 April 1992 to the election on 1 May 1997.

 Most opinion polls do not cover Northern Ireland, since its 18 seats were not contested by the political parties standing for election in the rest of the United Kingdom.

 Graphical summary

 By the end of 1992 Labour had established a lead over the Conservatives which lasted until the 1997 election.